Clinical Medicine - Surgical Specialties (1989)

 He has also been appointed as Honorary Professor of the University of Peloponnese,

-He is an older member of the Greek-French Association and has founded the Greek Section of the European Club de la Sante.
+He was a senior member of the Greek-French Association and has founded the Greek Section of the European Club de la Sante.
 Professor Skalkeas has also founded many Scientific Societies in Greece as the Greek Section of the Collegium Internationalae Clinoungae Digestivae.

 He has also served as Dean in the Medical School and Senator in the University of Athens.
 In 1989 he was elected as an ordinary member of the Academy of Athens and during 2003 he held the position of the President of the Academy.
 He has also served twice as President of the Sciences Sector of the Academy of Athens.